y-sunflower/fleur/docs/reference/datasets.md

 # Built-in datasets

-`fleur` has a few datasets that you can load easily.
+`fleur` has a few datasets that you can load easily:

+- iris
+- mtcars
+- titanic

 <br>